andyvanee/andyvanee/_posts/2012-08-20-haskell-influenced-coffee.md

 title: Haskell Influenced Coffee
 ---

 I've been learning Haskell.
-It's very interesting experience to learn to think in the very different way that Haskell forces you to think, but I have been unsure whether it would actually have any practical benefit in my day to day work.
+It's been a very interesting experience to learn to think in the Haskell way, but I have been unsure whether it will actually have any practical benefit in my day to day work.

 Then I switched modes and wrote a little CoffeeScript.
 The lessons I had been struggling with Haskell suddenly became so clear when applied to CoffeeScript (and JavaScript, by extension).
+Here's a few examples of what I'm talking about...

 ### Example #1 - Callbacks with scope